Another Chicken Salmonella Outbreak: Foster Farms Company at Issue

 They’ve begun to vaccinate chickens for Salmonella Heidelberg, and they are feeding the birds probiotics, in order to fight the salmonella bacteria in the birds’ digestive systems.
 They have also begun asking poultry breeders to certify that the chicks they supply to the company are salmonella-free.
 The company has also increased its sterilization of everything in its plants, including workers’ clothing.

 Though they issued an apology, there is still no recall of their chicken, and that they continue to insist to consumers that if they cook the chicken thoroughly, there will be no problem.
 This despite the fact that Costco issued a recall of cooked chicken product from a San Francisco store, after a customer became ill.
 The CDC has issued a health alert, and the potentially contaminated chicken have USDA marks of inspection P6137, P6137A or P7632.

-The Texas Food Poisoning Lawyers at Hill Law Firm have the knowledge and experience to go after the largest food producers in the nation, and get them to take your case seriously when you have stricken with a food borne illness like salmonella.
-If you or a loved one has become ill because of food contamination or poisoning, please contact the Texas Food Poisoning Injury Lawyers at Hill Law Firm immediately.
+The Texas Food Poisoning Lawyer at Hill Law Firm has the knowledge and experience to go after the largest food producers in the nation, and get them to take your case seriously when you have stricken with a food borne illness like salmonella.
+If you or a loved one has become ill because of food contamination or poisoning, please contact the Texas Food Poisoning Injury Lawyer at Hill Law Firm immediately.